toddcf/code-snippets/javascript/arrays/loops/every.md

 # Every

-Condense everything in an array down into a single value.
+Condense everything in an array down into a single value -- a true or false.
+You are basically asking, "Do ALL the records match my criteria?"

 *NOTE: This is a close cousin of "some."*